mattteochen/nmpde-non-linear-cardiac-mechanics-solver/README.md

 Add into blah blah....

-## Constructive law: transversely isotropic constitutive law
+## Constructive law: isotropic and transversely isotropic constitutive law
-This section covers the finite element solver for materials that follow the [transversely isotropic constitutive law](https://pubmed.ncbi.nlm.nih.gov/8550635/).
+This section covers the finite element solver for materials that follow the [isotropic/transversely isotropic constitutive law](https://pubmed.ncbi.nlm.nih.gov/8550635/).

 An abstract base solver class `BaseSolver` has been introduced as a base line starting point for each mesh test that we have run.
 This is a complete solver except for the boundaries initialization which must occur in any derived class as every problem is different.